Östersund map SaTScan™ - Software for the spatial, temporal, and space-time scan statistics New York City map

 Hjalmars U, Kulldorff M, Gustafsson G, Nagarwalla N. Childhood leukemia in Sweden: Using GIS and a spatial scan statistic for cluster detection.
 Statistics in Medicine, 15:707-715, 1996.

 Kulldorff M, Feuer EJ, Miller BA, Freedman LS.
-Breast cancer in northeastern United States: A geographical analysis.
+Breast cancer in northeastern United States: A geographic analysis.
 American Journal of Epidemiology, 146:161-170, 1997. [view]

 Imai J. Spatial disease clustering in Kochi prefecture in Japan.
 National Institute of Public Health Epidemiology and Biostatistics Research, 57-96, 1998 (in Japanese).